 Ruby on Rails is one excellent way of developing websites.
-In fact, Ruby on Rails (RoR), is a dynamic programming system that is specifically designed to help one make a website very quickly.
-It is battle-tested and proven by big web companies such as Twitter, Amazon, twitch and so much more.
+In fact, Ruby on Rails (RoR) is a dynamic programming system specifically designed to help one make a website very quickly.
+It is battle-tested and proven by big web companies such as Twitter, Amazon, twitch, and so much more.
 Everything in Rails is designed to make everything in your life as the developer easier.
 Unlike other languages, Ruby on Rails makes assumptions for you, helping to cut down on coding time.

 Basics of Ruby on Rails

 Ruby is a programming language.
 It was created 20 years ago by Yukihiro “Matz” Matsumoto.
 By most measures of programming language popularity.
-Overall, Ruby ranks among the top ten; usually as tenth (or so) in popularity, though, and largely due to the popularity of Rails.
+Overall, Ruby ranks among the top ten, usually as tenth (or so) in popularity, though, and largely due to the popularity of Rails.
 Like Java or the C language, Ruby is a general-purpose programming language, though it is best known for its use in web programming.
-The Ruby on Rails framework is based upon the MVC design pattern which is a Model View Controller pattern.
+The Ruby on Rails framework is based on the MVC design pattern, a Model View Controller pattern.
 This design principle divides the work of an application into three separate layers.
-Where the presentation to the client is handled by views, the database communication is handled by the model layer, and the controller is used for communication between these two layers, which handles requests from clients and users.
+Where views handle the presentation to the client, the database communication is handled by the model layer, and the controller is used for communication between these two layers, which handles requests from clients and users.

 Rails is a built open ruby language which is a dynamic programming language.
-So, the basic advantage of rails comes from the usage of this language because ruby makes life easier to do metaprogramming.
+So, the basic advantage of rails comes from using this language because ruby makes life easier to do metaprogramming.
 Why do you ask?
-Well, one of the top three things Rails excels through MVC (Model View Controller), Convention, Over Configuration, and DRY (Don’t Repeat Yourself).
+One of the top three things Rails excels through is MVC (Model View Controller), Convention, Over Configuration, and DRY (Don’t Repeat Yourself).

 Rails version 2.3

-Version 2.3 was released on March 15, 2009, with major new developments in templates, engines, Rack, and nested model forms.
+Version 2.3 was released on March 15, 2009, with major new templates, engines, Rack, and nested model forms.
 Templates enable the developer to generate a skeleton application with custom gems and configurations.
 Engines give developers the ability to reuse application pieces complete with routes, view paths, and models.
-The Rack webserver interface and Metal allow one to write optimized pieces of code that route around the Action Controller.
+The Rack web server interface and Metal allow one to write optimized pieces of code that route around the Action Controller.

 Rails 3.0 release